InRule/DevOpsServices/doc/ircatalog-local.md

    ![irCatalog folder](../images/InRuleCICD_irCatalogLocal.PNG)

-* For all the available CI/CD actions, follow the corresponding details available at the links below, which include how.
+* For all the available DevOps actions, follow the corresponding details available at the links below, which include how.
 More details are also available on page [Orchestration by Configuration](doc/OrchestrationByConfiguration.md).

     * [Understanding and using notifications](doc/Notifications.md)
     * [Slack integration](doc/InRuleCICD_Slack.md)